tomtsagk/rue/README.md

     make install

 By default, this will install the project at `/usr/local`.
-To change that, you have to supply a custom `prefix` value like below:
+To change that, you can supply a custom `prefix` value like below:

     make prefix=/usr
     make prefix=/usr install